Resident Evil: Apocalypse: Plot

 Former security operative Alice and environmental activist Matt Addison escape an underground genetic research facility called the Hive after a zombie outbreak.
 (Note: As depicted in Resident Evil) The pair attempted to expose illegal experiments being performed there by the pharmaceutical company Umbrella Corporation before they were taken into custody by Umbrella.

 A team from Umbrella investigating the Hive is overrun by zombies, which spreads the outbreak to the nearby Raccoon City.
 In response, Umbrella quarantines the city and evacuates crucial personnel.
 Angela Ashford, daughter of researcher Dr. Charles Ashford, goes missing after her security car is involved in a collision during the evacuation.
 Meanwhile, disgraced S.T.A.R.S operative Jill Valentine returns to her precinct to urge her fellow officers to evacuate.
 Alice awakens in a deserted hospital and wanders the city for supplies while Umbrella evacuates civilians via the only bridge.
 At the bridge, Jill encounters her former partner, Sgt.
 Payton Wells, but a civilian turns into a zombie, biting Wells.
 Upon the outbreak reaching the bridge, Major Timothy Cain, leader of Umbrella forces, seals the exit, forcing residents back into the city.

 After being abandoned by their employer, Umbrella soldiers Carlos Olivera and Nicholai Ginovaef team up with surviving police units to repel various zombie attacks.
 Their position is overrun; Carlos is bitten and infected.
 Meanwhile, Jill, Wells, and reporter Terri Morales are saved by Alice just before being overrun.
 Umbrella deploys the mutated supersoldier, Nemesis, who kills the remaining STARS before searching for Alice.
 Dr. Ashford hacks into the CCTV system to contact Alice and the survivors, offering to arrange their evacuation in exchange for rescuing his daughter.
-He makes the same offer to Carlos and Ginovaef, explaining Umbrella plans to destroy Raccoon City with a nuclear warhead to eliminate the zombie infection.
+He makes the same offer to Carlos and Ginovaef, explaining that Umbrella plans to destroy Raccoon City with a nuclear warhead to eliminate the zombie infection.